All Episodes

 Just because they lose, you hang them, you electrocute them, you drown them or what have you.

-I mean, uh just it's it's uh sick.
+I mean, it's sick.

 Five years in prison he could face here.

-The Libs are saying, well, hell, that's five years more than Scooter Libby got.
+The libs are saying, well, hell, that's five years more than Scooter Libby got for lying to a federal grand jury.

 And what else?

-Who else is going to get more time than Vic for doing uh what was your example in there the other day?
+Who else is going to get more time than Vic for doing what was your example in there the other day?

 Yeah, that's right.

-Yeah, because yeah, men are predators.
+Yeah, because, yeah, men are predators.